InquilineKea/oldgithub/_posts/longevityguide.md

 Taking rapamycin + metformin + acarbose may also get you in CR-ish similar states, though there are some effects of CR (eg reduced acetyl-CoA levels or reduced ETC flux) that this combination may not simulate.
 Most of the smartest aging scientists i know are more bullish on rapamycin than metformin, though they synergize when taken together.

-Get regular tracking of all metabolites (the more comprehensive the metabolite panel, the better - try to get metabolon or SomaLogic panels if you can, or whatever is used by the Wyss-Corey lab).
+Get regular tracking of all metabolites/proteins (the more comprehensive the metabolite panel, the better - try to get metabolon or SomaLogic panels if you can, or panels used by the  Wyss-Corey lab).
 I found out I was plasmalogen-deficient by getting OpenCures, and NAD+ deficient by getting a jinfiniti NAD+ test.

 Get DEXA scans (dexafit) to track muscle density and bone density over time.

 Get a brain MRI every few years or so (to measure changes in brain volume).
 7T over 3T if you can, but any resolution helps.

+Get a spirometer to track changes in FEV1 over time.

 Try to do neurofeedback to calm a brain (esp do what you can to calm DMN).
 Get QEEG to see areas of your brain where you can see more work on.
 Meditation can help calm a brain down and make brain cells fire less - it can also decrease gray matter loss with age.